PackFitter

 Carry-on access Included on most fares

 At 40L, most soft-sided carry-on packs clear Air Canada's dimension box.
-The depth (23 cm / 9 in) is tight for overpacked bags.
+The depth (23 cm (9.1 in) / 9 in) is tight for overpacked bags.
 The 10 kg weight limit is the more frequent constraint — heavy packers with laptops and tech gear hit it well before running out of volume.

 For a full breakdown of size limits, boarding rules, and exceptions, see our airline carry-on rules guide →